Sequential model confidence sets: Sequential model confidence sets

-That is, forecaster $f_{i_0}$ is still ideal on, say, weekdays and Saturdays, however, on Sundays, some forecasters have a smaller bias and dispersion error, and hence $\ssupM_t=\emptyset$ for all $t\geq 7$.
-However, ${i_0}$ is uniformly weakly superior, that is $\uwsupM_t=\{{i_0}\}$ for all $t\in \N$.
+\begin{simulation} We consider the same data-generating mechanism and the same forecasters as in Example \ref{example:simulation1} except that, for $t\in 7\N $, the forecaster ${i_0}$ now issues the forecasts $f_{i_0,t}=\mathcal{N}\left(Y_{t-1}+0.3,1.3\right)$.
+That is, forecaster $f_{i_0}$ is still ideal on, say, weekdays and Saturdays, however, on Sundays, some forecasters have a smaller bias and dispersion error, and hence $\ssupM=\emptyset$.
+However, ${i_0}$ is uniformly weakly superior, that is $\uwsupM=\{{i_0}\}$. \end{simulation}